Estate Planning May Seem Like No Fun But It Has To Be Done!

 - Assign the funds to the estate

-Tip 3: Take Your Taxes Into Consideration - Rotfleisch & Samulovich
+Tip 3: Consider Your Taxes – Rotfleisch & Samulovich

 Death doesn’t release your estate from debt.
-Don’t forget to take your tax obligations into consideration.
+Don’t forget to consider your tax obligations.

-“The biggest mistake in estate planning is not taking into account the taxes payable on death.
+“The biggest mistake in estate planning is not considering the taxes payable on death.

-There is a deemed disposition of capital assets when an individual dies which gives rise to a large tax owing in the estate.
-Bequests often do not take into account the net after-tax value of the estate.”
+There is a deemed disposition of capital assets when an individual dies, which gives rise to a large tax owed to the estate.
+Bequests often do not consider the net after-tax value of the estate.”

 David J Rotfleisch is a Certified Specialist in Taxation and the founder of the boutique Canadian income tax law firm Rotfleisch and Samulovitch PC.

-Everyone dreams of having a cottage – but you don’t want it to become a burden on those you love when you die.
+Everyone dreams of having a cottage – but you don’t want it to burden those you love when you die.

-“When you and your spouse die, the tax department (Canada Revenue Agency or “CRA”) considers it as if you sold the cottage at the current market value and the difference between your original cost and its current value (called ‘capital gains’) gets taxed.
+“When you and your spouse die, the tax department (Canada Revenue Agency or “CRA”) considers it as if you sold the cottage at its current market value, and the difference between your original cost and its current value (called ‘capital gains’) is taxed.”

 - Transfer the cottage for a reasonable sum to your kids today.

 - Create a cottage trust.
-Again you will be taxed for capital gains at the time of the transfer.
+Again, you will be taxed for capital gains during the transfer.

 - Make your cottage your principal residence.